HuyaneMatsu/hata/docs/topics/auto_completion.md

     return [cake_name for cake_name in CAKE_NAMES if (value in cake_name)]
 ```

-Autocomplete functions support **1 additional parameter** outside of client and event, which is the value what the user
+Autocomplete functions support **1 additional parameter** outside the client and event, which is the value the user
 already typed.
 This value defaults to `None` if the user didn't yet type anything.

 #### Exclusive auto completion

-Sometimes your auto completed parameters might rely on each other.
-A common case is when you have multiple of the same
+Sometimes your auto-completed parameters might rely on each other in a way that you want to exclude some of them from
-parameter.
+showing in auto-completion if they were previously selected.
+A common case is when you have multiple similar parameters.

-> When doing multiple filtering having a `get_one_like` and a `get_multiple_like` function might be handy.
+> If doing multiple filterings then having a `get_one_like` and `get_multiple_like` functions might be handy.

-This example showcases the `event.interaction.get_non_focused_values()` method, which returns a dictionary of
+In the below example we use the `event.interaction.get_non_focused_values()` method which returns a dictionary of
 `parameter-name` - `value` pairs.
-Using it can be great help when you want to get **all** the parameter which the user
+Using it can be great help when you want to get **all** the parameters which the user
+already filled out (so you can do something with them, in this case exclude them).
-already filled out.
-This also includes the parameters filled out with *null* value (so values can be `None`).
+This also includes parameters filled out with *null* value (so values can be `None`).

 ```py3
 from random import choice